cloud-66-internal/help.cloud66.com/_node/how-to-guides/scaling/gluster-scaling.md

 ### Note

-You can not change replica_count after GlusterFS added to your stack.
+You can not change replica_count after GlusterFS added to your application.